hackclub/how-did-i-get-here/README.md

 ![](https://doggo.ninja/kv6l4b.png)

-I tried to use Bun for this, but Node HTTP socket support wasn't comprehensive enough, so I ported it bak to plain old Node with TypeScript.
+I tried to use Bun for this, but Node HTTP socket support wasn't comprehensive enough, so I ported it back to plain old Node with TypeScript.
 This always seems to happen.
 I am still using Bun as a package manager, though, thus the bun.lockb!
 I chose to do a hybrid approach (read: I developed this willy-nilly) wherein the complex, reliable code is all TypeScript, but the entrypoint is actually a JavaScript file that can do wibbly wobbly object manipulation with no trouble!

 My approach to HTTP streaming is sorta cheating.
 It sends the first half of a page rendered with EJS (before a comment used to split it).
 Then, it streams another EJS fragment over and over again, separated by a style tag that hides the previous fragment with CSS.
 When the traceroute is finished streaming, it renders and sends the rest of the file.
 This lets me stream a whole UI segment without JavaScript *or* much complexity :)